 As DNA detection surges, experts predict 2020 will be a breakthrough year in using forensic genealogy to crack cold cases.

 The catalyst?
-Public databases that are “huge game changers in sheer numbers of cases we are now routinely solving across America,” Ventura County District Attorney Gregory D. Totten tells A&E Real Crime.
+Public databases that are “huge game changers in sheer numbers of cases we are now routinely solving across America,” Ventura County District Attorney Gregory D. Totten tells A&E True Crime.

 His office is jointly prosecuting former cop, Joseph James DeAngelo, in the “Golden State Killer” slayings with five other counties.